EvSecDev/SCMP/README.md

 A secure and automated configuration management terminal-based tool backed by git to centrally control and push configuration files to Linux servers.

 This program is designed to assist and automate a Linux administrators job functions by centrally allowing them to edit, version control, and deploy changes to configuration files of remote Linux systems.
-This progran is NOT intended as a configuration management system (like Terraform), but rather a CLI tool to replace the manual process of SSH'ing into many remote servers to manage configuration files.
+This program is NOT intended as a configuration management system (like Terraform), but rather a CLI tool to replace the manual process of SSH'ing into many remote servers to manage configuration files.

 There are three parts to this tool (two of which are optional), the controller, deployer, and updater.
  - The controller is the client that runs on your workstation and pushes configuration files to remote servers.